 The Master of Environmental Science expands and deepens your knowledge of biological, earth and environmental or ecological environmental sciences.
 You will be prepared for work in research, resource management or policy roles.

 You will study in our world renowned Fenner School of Environment and Society.
-Award-winning researchers can work with you to develop expertise and skills relevant to your professional needs and interests.
+Award-winning researchers will work with you to develop expertise and skills relevant to your professional needs and interests.

 Craig's research is primarily in land capability and soil degradation, soil biology, natural resource management and atmospheric aerosols.

 Sara’s research interests include environmental geology, gully and stream bank erosion in agricultural and forest systems, salinisation, hydrology, acid sulphate soils, hydrological impacts and policy relating to farm dams.

 Graduating from the Master of Environmental Science will make you highly employable.
 The degree will enhance your existing skills and expertise, building on your undergraduate experience to retrain for a new career, or provide you with new tools and insight into your work or study ambitions.

 As a graduate, you will be highly employable for work in senior and specialised roles in environmental science and management in Australia and across the world, including: